zulip/zulip/api_docs/construct-narrow.md

 The operands for these search options must be encoded either as an integer ID or a JSON list of integer IDs.
-For example, to query messages sent by a user 1234 to a PM thread with yourself, user 1234, and user 5678, the correct JSON-encoded query is:
+For example, to query messages sent by a user 1234 to a direct message thread with yourself, user 1234, and user 5678, the correct JSON-encoded query is:

 ```json
 [